 - IPDIS14 is the total number of hospital discharges.
 It includes hospital stays where the dates of admission and discharge were reported as identical.
-These "zero-night stays" can be included or excluded from inpatient analyses at the user's discretion (see last paragraph of this section). - IPNGT14 is the unimputed total number of nights spent in a hospital by a person for all stays that end in 2014.
-The imputed version will be on the forthcoming 2014 full year consolidated file, as IPNGTD14.
+These "zero-night stays" can be included or excluded from inpatient analyses at the user's discretion (see last paragraph of this section). - IPNGTD14 is the total number of nights associated with these discharges.
+Please note that the variable IPNGTD14 is an imputed version of the IPNGT14 variable released earlier on HC-165.
+For the 41 cases that were missing length of stay information, data were imputed using a median imputation method.